Eugeny/tabby-web/README.md

 # Tabby Web

+> 👋 Tabby Web is looking for sponsors.
+As I can't afford to host it myself any longer, I'm looking for a sponsor to cover the hosting costs.
+If you're interested, please [get in touch](https://twitter.com/eugeeeeny)!

 ![](docs/screenshot.png)

 This is the exact code that runs at https://tabby.sh.
 In fact, it's being deployed straight out of this repository.